 Some of the people interested in Arctic travel already have an idea of what they want to see or do there--they want to do a polar plunge, or see polar bears in their natural habitat, or cruise amongst icebergs under towering fjords--and they just aren’t sure where to go or how to make it happen.
 Home to unique species like polar bears, muskox and endemic foxes and hares, the Arctic is a popular destination for wildlife lovers and photographers.

 Others may be just discovering the Arctic and starting to think that it could be a place they’d like to visit.
 In that case, you can get a taste of the things you can see and do there in Top 10 Reasons to Visit the Arctic.
-Check out the Top 5 Landing Sites to get an idea of the places you might get to explore on foot, and read on to learn more about what you can see and do, and where to go to make it happen!

 How is the Arctic different from Antarctica?